b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * Leshnik, Lawrence Saadia & Sontheimer, Günther-Dietz (eds.)
 (1975).
 'Pastoralists and Nomads in South Asia'.
 Weisbaden, Hesse, Germany: Otto Harrassowitz.
 ISBN 9783447015523.

 **Purport:**<br>
 This work has the first publishing of an essay that I needsmust secure: Vaudeville, Charlotte (1975).
 'The Cowherd God in Ancient India'.
 It has received the second publishing in another work, which has also received a second printing: Vaudeville & Dalmia (1999, 1996).
+As of July 2, 2025, I have secured a copy of Leshnik & Sontheimer (1975) and thereby, Vaudeville (1975).